Recognition of same-sex unions in the Czech Republic: Statistics

 By June 2009, 780 registered partnerships had been conducted in the Czech Republic.
-By the end of 2010, that number had increased to 1,110, 66 of which had been dissolved.
+By the end of 2010, that number had increased to 1,110, of which 66 had been dissolved.
 A large majority of these partnerships involved two Czech citizens, though there were also several couples with at least one partner from the United States, Slovakia or the United Kingdom.

-Most partnerships are performed in Prague followed by Central Bohemia and South Moravia.
-The regions with the fewest partnerships are Zlín and Vysočina.
+Most partnerships were performed in Prague followed by Central Bohemia and South Moravia, while Zlín and Vysočina registered the fewest partnerships.